ifrguy/NHWG-MIMS/src/Utils/README.md

-This directory contains various useful little scripts that to ease some management chores.
+This directory contains various useful little scripts to ease some management chores.